Aaravshah2907/College-Wifi-Login/README.md

 - 📬 Submits login form using the `requests` library
 - ♻️ Retries until internet connection is successful
 - 🔐 Uses a separate `creds.py` file for storing credentials
-- 📋 Copies info to clipboard via `pbcopy` (optional)
+- 📋 Copies info to clipboard via `pbcopy` (optional for MacOS and Linux)

 ---

 ## 🧰 Requirements

 - Python 3.6+
-- Internet browser redirect must pass through `http://192.168.1.1/` (It redirects to login paage by default)
+- Internet browser redirect must pass through `http://192.168.1.1/` (It redirects to login page by default)

 Install Python dependencies: